jianminchen/Leetcode_Julia/Online assessment/2019-04/readMe.md

 Preparation is very important for online assessment.
 I did make a mistake to take Amazon online assessment in March 2019 without any preparation.
 I failed to work on an algorithm since I was nervous, and I did not know that I had to write from scratch and wrote code to pass all test cases.
 There is no bargain, take it or lose it. <br>

-So I pushed myself hard to work on April another giant software company online assement.
+So I pushed myself hard to work on April Microsoft online assement.
 How do I work on preparation?<br>

 I wrote a blog to document my experience. <br>
 [How to train myself daily on algorithm?](http://juliachencoding.blogspot.com/2019/04/how-to-train-myself-daily-on-algorithm.html)<br>